 The adjoining Krishna Menon Museum has an extensive collection of personal items used by Sri V.K.
 Krishna Menon.
 The art gallery showcases beautiful paintings of Raja Ravi Varma and his uncle Raja Raja Varma.
-Photography is forbidden in Krishna Menon Museum.
+Krishna Menon Museum does not allow photography.

 Towering trees surround the complex.
 The garden looks good.
 A washroom is available for the convenience of visitors.